pags/express-engine/README.md

 ## Philosophy

-This library is based on the idea that there are at most four main components to rendering a web page:
+This library is based on the idea that there are at most four main components involved in rendering a web page:

 1. The HTML itself, or a template that produces the HTML (given)
 2. Some server-side logic to run when the page is requested (optional)